 - names (string | string[] | PyProxy) Either a single package name or URL or a list of them.
 URLs can be absolute or relative.
 The URLs must correspond to Python wheels: either pure Python wheels, with a file name ending with none-any.whl or Emscripten/WASM 32 wheels, with a file name ending with cp<pyversion>\emscripten\\wasm32.whl.
-The argument can be a PyProxy of a list, in which case the list will be converted to JavaScript and the PyProxy will be destroyed. - options.checkIntegrity (boolean) If true, check the integrity of the downloaded packages (default: true) - options.errorCallback ((message: string) => void) A callback, called with error/warning messages (optional) - options.messageCallback ((message: string) => void) A callback, called with progress messages (optional)
+The argument can be a PyProxy of a list, in which case the list will be converted to JavaScript and the PyProxy will be destroyed. - options.messageCallback ((message: string) => void) A callback, called with progress messages (optional) - options.errorCallback ((message: string) => void) A callback, called with error/warning messages (optional) - options.checkIntegrity (boolean) If true, check the integrity of the downloaded packages (default: true)